binaryphile/binaryphile.github.io/_posts/2018-08-25-approach-bash-like-a-developer-part-17-command-processing.md

             hello

-        Because process substitution interacts with things like pipes which are managed by the system, it requires system support.

 -   *[word splitting]* - split the results of expansions from the last step on any letters in the special IFS variable - e.g.  for the assignment `myvar="hello there"` and IFS with a space in it (one of